-2.4.1 Recommendation: Enact a state law requiring juvenile justice agencies to screen children and youth who are at risk of sex trafficking for experiences of commercial sexual exploitation.

-Policy Goal 2.5 State law prohibits the criminalization of minors under 18 for prostitution offenses.
+- 2.4.1 Recommendation: Enact a state law requiring juvenile justice agencies to screen children and youth who are at risk of sex trafficking for experiences of commercial sexual exploitation.
+(See Issue Brief 2.4.) - Policy Goal 2.5 State law prohibits the criminalization of minors under 18 for prostitution offenses and establishes a services-referral protocol as an alternative to arrest.

-Virginia law fails to prohibit the criminalization of minors for prostitution offenses.
-The core prostitution offense, Va.
+Virginia law does not prohibit the criminalization of minors for prostitution offenses.10 The core prostitution offense, Va.
 Code Ann. § 18.2-346 (Prostitution; commercial sexual conduct; penalties), is age neutral, applying equally to minors and adults, stating,